Finding Theme Communities from Database Networks: A Naive Method

 The intuition for the pre-filtering step is simply that vertices with low pattern frequency are less likely to be contained in a theme community.
 As an immediate result of the pre-filtering step, we can skip a theme network $G_p$ if no vertex $v_i\in V_p$ has a large pattern frequency $f_i(p)>\epsilon$.
 Thus, the efficiency of theme community finding can be improved.

 Algorithm~\ref{Alg:tcs} presents the details of TCS.
 Steps 1-2 perform initialization.
 Steps 3-6 enumerates patterns in each database and obtains the candidate pattern set $P=\{p \mid \exists v_i\in V, f_i(p) > \epsilon\}$.
-Steps 7-12 apply MPTD on the theme networks induced by candidate patterns to find the set of maximal pattern trusses $\mathcal{C}(\alpha)$.
-In the end, we can easily obtain theme communities by extracting maximal connected subgraphs from each maximal pattern truss in $\mathcal{C}(\alpha)$.
+Steps 7-12 apply MTD on the theme networks induced by candidate patterns to find the set of maximal $(\mathbf{p},\alpha)$-trusses $\mathcal{C}(\alpha)$.
+In the end, we can easily obtain theme communities by extracting maximal connected subgraphs from each maximal $(\mathbf{p},\alpha)$-truss in $\mathcal{C}(\alpha)$.

 Figure~\ref{Fig:toy_example}(b)-(c) show some good examples on the effect of the pre-filtering step.
 In Figure~\ref{Fig:toy_example}(c), setting $\epsilon=0.1$ will filter out both $v_1$ and $v_8$ in $G_{p_2}$.
 This improves the efficiency of TCS without affecting the theme community $\{v_2, v_3, v_5, v_6, v_7, v_9\}$.
 However, in Figure~\ref{Fig:toy_example}(b), setting $\epsilon=0.1$ will filter out both $v_3$ and $v_5$, which dismantles the theme community $\{v_1, v_2, v_3, v_4, v_5\}$.